An image of Rainbow Mountain colours and blue sky, near Cusco, Peru.

 Our chef will be waiting with a special, delicious lunch for you.
 After dining, we will organize our belongings in our tents, and you can have a nice siesta.

 Refreshed, we head to some nearby natural hot springs.
-It’s worth coming later on, too, and views of an incredible and unforgettable starry night sky.
+It’s worth coming later on, too, to view an incredible, unforgettable starry night sky.

 Distance: 7 km / 4 miles